 Who’s Moving Up and Who’s Moving Down

-Your brand is who you are, whom you are for and who you are not for.
-It’s a position that guides everything you do, from look and feel and message to operations, business model and the many other ways you fulfill your brand promise.
+Your brand is who you are, whom you are for, and who you are not for.
+It’s a position that guides everything you do, from the look and feel and message to operations, business model, and the many other ways you fulfill your brand promise.

 Five Guys developed organically, which meant they were true to their brand of “authentic” and “comfort” from the very start – and never wavered.

 You will never find Five Guys including salads on its menu.
 If it does, the brand would become less believable and something crucial to their brand will be lost.

 At some point, as Five Guys grow, it will have to advertise in order to tell a wider population what it stands for.
 That will be a difficult transition, as businesses such as these inherently know what their brand means but have difficulty expressing it without sounding mundane and clichéd.